Chocolate Muffins

 Ingredients

-- 1 entire can of full fat coconut milk with fat content
+• 1 15 oz can full fat coconut milk

 Instructions